• Skip to main content

 Recipe Tips

-Chill the quince paste filling fully before placing it into the unbaked tart shell.
-This will ensure that you don't warm the butter in the dough too much before you bake the tart.
+The quince filling should be cool (room temperature) before placing it into the unbaked tart shell.
+This will ensure the butter in the dough remains cool and firm prior to baking.

 When working with dough for lattice, make sure you chill the dough well first.
 Cut the lattice strips after you chill the rolled out dough, and then place back into the refrigerator again until cool.
-If the lattice strips become too pliable as you are placing them on the tart, pop them back in the fridge again for a few minutes.
-Make sure to chill the fully assembled tart for at least 10 minutes before baking to ensure the butter in the dough is not too warm.
+If the lattice strips become too pliable as you're placing them on the tart, pop them back in the fridge again for a few minutes.
+Chill the fully assembled tart for at least 10 minutes before baking to ensure the butter in the dough is not too warm.

 📖 Recipe